 While many TV dinners are off-limits because they contain gluten, a sticky protein found in wheat, rye, barley, and sometimes oats, more than a dozen brands offer gluten-free frozen entrees safe for you to consume even if you have celiac disease or gluten sensitivity.

-Unfortunately, only a handful of them is certified gluten free by a third-party certifying agency, but all say they meet the FDA guidelines that require them to contain 20 parts per million (ppm) of gluten or less.
+Unfortunately, only a handful of them is certified gluten-free by a third-party certifying agency, but all say they meet the FDA guidelines that require them to contain 20 parts per million (ppm) of gluten or less.

-However, if you’re still looking for a grocery-store frozen entree, check out what the following brands say about gluten.
+If you’re still looking for a grocery-store frozen entree, check out what the following brands say about gluten.
 Please make special note of the following:

-- Only a handful of brands are certified gluten free
+- Only a handful of brands are certified gluten-free

-- Not all products from one brand are gluten free.
+- Not all products from one brand are gluten-free.
 Most of the time, they only have a handful of gluten-free labeled frozen entrees.